drmikeuk/tips/pages/jekyllintro.md

 title:      "Jekyll introduction"
 ---

->Transform your plain text into static websites and blogs
+>Transform your plain text into static websites and blogs...

 [Jekyll](https://jekyllrb.com/) takes plain text files plus template files and spits out a functional  website, with no need for a database.
 This makes it simple, fast, secure and scalable.